 How It Works

 The development, implementation, monitoring, and enforcement of the DBE Program is managed by the Government Compliance Unit of the MBTA’s Office of Diversity and Civil Rights (ODCR).
 In partnership with the MBTA’s procurement departments, ODCR identifies business opportunities for certified DBEs.

 Once certified and registered as a DBE with the MBTA, businesses benefit from:

 - Being listed in the MassUCP/SDO Directory of Certified Businesses

-- Opportunities to partner with MBTA contractors, vendors, and bidders on federal contracts
+- Opportunities to partner with MBTA contractors and vendors on federally funded contracts, and the opportunity to be a prime vendor on contracts

 - Invitations to business forums and networking events

-After you’re certified, you can create a company profile to be notified of bidding opportunities with the MBTA that match your organization’s industry or service.
+After you are certified, you can create a company profile to be notified of bidding opportunities with the MBTA that match your organization’s industry or service.

 Required Forms for Federal Transit Administration (FTA)-Assisted Projects

 The MBTA is required to monitor and report payments by prime contractors to Disadvantaged Business Enterprises (DBEs) pursuant to the federal regulations codified at 49 CFR Part 26 and in accordance with the instructions contained within the DBE Program Plan.